Case Study · Parleva

 204

-Users returned for 2+ sessions — 52% of users with at least one session
+Users returned for 2+ sessions

 277

-Monthly active users — 861 total sessions across 591 registered
+Monthly active users across 861 total sessions

 The Problem